-- 1. Click the Inventory tile () on the Aruba Instant On home page or click the Site Health() banner and then click on Show inventory.
+- 1. Tap the Inventory tile () on the Instant On home page or tap the Site Health () banner and then click on Show inventory.
 The Inventory page is displayed. - 2.
-Click the arrow (>) next to the failed AP you want to replace from the Inventory list.
+Tap the failed AP that you want to replace.
+The AP Details page is displayed.
 A rectangular bar appears below the device name when an alert is triggered. - 3.
-Click the Alerts link.
+Tap the Alerts link.
 You will be directed to the Alert Details page which provides more information about the unusual activity and a link to replace the AP. - 4.
-On the Alert Details page, click on the replace link.
+On the Alert Details page, tap on the replace link.
 The Replace Access Point page is displayed.
-Alternatively, you can perform this action by clicking the Replace button next to Replace device in the Actions tab. - 5.
-Unplug the AP you want to replace and plug in your new AP to the network.
-When your device's lights are alternating between green and amber, click Continue. - 6.
-Enter the serial number located on your new Instant On AP and click Search. - 7.
-Once your AP is detected, select Replace. - 8.
-Click Finish when your new AP is added to your network.
+Alternatively, you can also perform this action by tapping the advanced menu (:) icon in the title bar of the Access Point Details screen and selecting Replace device from the menu. - 5.
+Unplug the AP you want to replace and plug in your new AP to the network. - 6.
+Tap Search when the device lights are alternating between green and amber. - 7.
+In the Replace Device page, enter the Serial Number of the device which you choose to add to the inventory, or select one of the following options: - Search for devices-Initiates the LLDP automatic search.
+It usually takes around 4-5 minutes for the Instant On devices to be detected. - Scan barcode or QR code-Use the barcode or QR code scan method to add your devices.
+For more information, see Discovering Available Devices. - Automatic (Bluetooth devices only)-Initiates the BLE search to add Instant On devices that have the bluetooth function. - 8.
+Once your AP is detected, tap Replace. - 9.
+If you still cannot find your device, select I don't see my device button to view the troubleshooting options.